nayalsaurav/nayalsaurav/README.md

 If an idea pops into my head, there’s a high chance I’ll turn it into a full-stack project by the end of the week.

-My main tech stack is **Next.js, TypeScript, Tailwind CSS, Prisma, MongoDB, and shadcn/ui**.
+My main tech stack is **Next.js, TypeScript, Tailwind CSS, Prisma, postgresql, and shadcn/ui**.
 My favorite tools are **VS Code, GitHub, and Vercel**.

 I’ve got a bunch of pinned projects, but my favorites are: